bayoub03/Master-Thesis-Implementation/README.md

 The repository is organized as follows:

-- **Custom Payloads:** Contains various custom payloads.
-- **AVET Folder:** Hosts the AVET (AntiVirus Evasion Tool).
+- **AVET Folder:** Hosts the extended version of AVET (AntiVirus Evasion Tool) taken from [their Github](https://github.com/govolution/avet).
-- **SysWhispers3 Folder:** Used for generating (or possibly statically embedding different payloads within AVET).
+- **Custom Payloads:** Contains various custom payloads that has been tested against CAPEv2 before being integrated into AVET.

 ## Research Paper

-The accompanying thesis paper is available in the [paper folder](./paper/thesis.pdf).
+The thesis paper is available in the [paper folder](./paper/thesis.pdf).

 ## Installing AVET

 __The Installtion Instruction applies for Kali 64bit and tdm-gcc!__

-You can use the setup script:
+To install AVET, the following command needs to be executed:
 ```bash
 ./setup.sh
 ```

-This should automatically get you started by installing/configuring wine and installing tdm-gcc.
+This will begin by setting up Wine and installing TDM-GCC on your system.

-You'll shortly have to click through the tdm-gcc installer GUI though - standard settings should be fine.
+You will need to interact with the TDM-GCC installer's graphical interface, but the default options are typically enough.

-The script will also ask if you want to install AVET's dependencies, which are needed to use some of the build scripts.
-The fetched dependencies will be put into separate folders next to the avet folder.
+Additionally, the script will ask whether you wish to install the necessary dependencies for AVET to use certain build scripts.
+These dependencies will be organized into individual directories adjacent to the AVET folder.

-Dependencies will grab the latest releases of:
+Dependencies will take the latest releases of:
 - [pe_to_shellcode](https://github.com/hasherezade/pe_to_shellcode)
 - [mimikatz](https://github.com/gentilkiwi/mimikatz)
 - [DKMC](https://github.com/Mr-Un1k0d3r/DKMC)